Patricia Piccinini

-Patricia Piccinini (born 1965 in Freetown, Sierra Leone) is an Australian artist who works in a variety of media, including painting, video, sound, installation, digital prints, and sculpture.
-Her works focus on "unexpected consequences", conveying concerns surrounding bio-ethics and help visualize future dystopias.
-In 2003, Piccinini represented Australia at the 50th Venice Biennale with a hyperrealist sculpture of her distinctive anthropomorphic animals.
-In 2016 The Art Newspaper named Piccinini with her "grotesque-cum-cute, hyper-real genetics fantasies in silicone" the most popular contemporary artist in the world after a show in Rio de Janeiro attracted over 444,000 visitors.
-Natasha Bieniek's portrait of Piccinini was a finalist for the 2022 Archibald Prize.
+Patricia Piccinini (born 1965) is an Australian artist who works in a variety of media, including painting, video, sound, installation, digital prints, and sculpture.
+Her work conveys concerns surrounding bioethics and helps to visualise future dystopias.
+Piccinini's works have been closely associated with and interpreted as posthuman due to their subjects.
+In 2003, she represented Australia at the 50th Venice Biennale with a hyperrealist sculpture of her distinctive anthropomorphic animals, and she is known for her commissioned work The Skywhale, a large hot air balloon resembling a whale-like creature.